Xenia Onatopp: In video games

 Onatopp's first appearance in a video game was in the 1997 video game adaptation of GoldenEye, GoldenEye 007 for the Nintendo 64.
 She is with Trevelyan on the train stage of the game.
 If the player quickly shoots her after eliminating Ourumov, she will yell to Trevelyan that she is wounded and to wait up for her; this buys the player more time to escape from the train.
 She later reappears in the jungle stage.
 Similar to the film, she is killed in the jungles of Cuba in a firefight with Bond.
 Killing Onatopp is the only way for the player to dual-wield two different guns in the game without a complex series of button presses; she uses an RC-P90 and a grenade launcher at the same time.

 In the James Bond game Nightfire, Onatopp also appears as a multiplayer character.
 She can be unlocked by a cheat on the cheats menu as Janus, the organization she works for in the movie.

-She appeared in the spinoff Bond game GoldenEye: Rogue Agent where she works for Dr. Julius No (Carlos Alazraqui) and is Agent GoldenEye's alluring opponent.
+Onatopp appeared in the spinoff Bond game GoldenEye: Rogue Agent where she works for Dr. Julius No and is Agent GoldenEye's alluring opponent.
 She is commander of No's army, which has taken over the Hoover Dam.
 She is killed after being thrown off of the Hoover Dam while fighting GoldenEye.
-In the game, her likeness was based on Famke Janssen but was voiced by actress Jenya Lano.
+In the game, her likeness was based on Famke Janssen, but she was voiced, by actress Jenya Lano.

-She appears in the GoldenEye remake as a former Russian general who served under Ouromov (Laurentiu Possa) during the Russian invasion of Georgia.
+Onatopp appears in the GoldenEye remake as a former Russian general, who had served under Ouromov during the Russian invasion of Georgia.
 Her plot arc is significantly changed for the remake.
-She appears in the Nightclub level disguised as a waitress where James Bond (Daniel Craig) first meets her.
-She assassinates Valentin Zukovsky (Alec Newman) after he gives vital information about Janus (Elliot Cowan) to Bond.
+She appears in the Nightclub level disguised as a waitress where James Bond first meets her.
+She assassinates Valentin Zukovsky after he gives vital information about Janus to Bond.
 Bond is then framed for the murder of Zukovsky.
 She betrays and assassinates Ouromov in the train level in which she appears.
-During her final confrontation with Bond, she is lowered down to him from a helicopter and proceeds to engage in hand-to-hand combat with him.
+During her final confrontation, with Bond, she is lowered down to him from a helicopter and proceeds to engage in hand-to-hand combat with him.
 She is defeated when Bond launches a missile at her helicopter while she is strangling him, the helicopter crashing into a nearby gorge and dragging her down with it.
 She is voiced by and modeled after Kate Magowan.